WHAT

 • Become a tax-exempt nonprofit corporation with the federal government

-The first is through a minimal self-assessment that member fisheries (in this case, the power-troll fleet) would pay annually through the State.
-Based on recent average power-troll ex-vessel prices, the amount raised through a 1% self-assessment on ex-vessel power troll salmon deliveries would be around $260,000.
-The other – and potentially very significant – source of funding would be through grants (state, federal, private).
-As a 501(c)3, the Southeast Alaska RSDA would be well positioned to apply for substantial marketing funds through agencies such as the USDA and NOAA.
+Based on recent average power-troll ex-vessel prices, the amount raised through a 1% self-assessment on ex-vessel power troll salmon deliveries would be around $260,000 annually.
+Grant funding would be the other significant source of funding.
+As a 501(c)3 non profit, the SEARSMA would be well positioned to apply for substantial marketing grants through fedearl agencies such as the USDA and NOAA, as well as state agencies and private entities.

 Status and Updates